 Easy to plan your time and schedule your work

 One of the main advantages of studying at home is that you can fit your course around your life and other commitments and decide when to knuckle down and for how long.
 Students’ time management is up to them as long as they can meet their deadlines.

 Unlike most courses, online courses allow you to have several short breaks between studying different topics.
 These short breaks are just long enough to give you a mental rest and thus boost your productivity.

 Additionally, taking short screen breaks and getting some exercise or engaging yourself in something relaxing will help you refresh and give you the energy needed for the rest of the day.

-Studying at home is challenging, but with the right tools and strategies, it can be very rewarding.
-Work on creating a routine that will allow you to study effectively, making the best use of time and energy, and not feel overwhelmed with what could be a demanding course.
+Studying at home is challenging, but it can be very rewarding with the right tools and strategies.
+Work on creating a routine that will allow you to learn effectively, make the best use of time and energy, and not feel overwhelmed with what could be a demanding course.

 Keep in mind that working from home or studying from home isn’t a cakewalk.
-Like any other job or lifestyle change, planning out your study sessions properly will help ease you into the transition.
+Like any other job or lifestyle change, properly planning your study sessions will help ease you into the transition.